 The book’s description touts it as “a complete guide to public speaking, [it] describes the qualities of a good presenter and discusses openings, nervousness, boredom, audiences, question handling, and more.”

-The final recommendation from Dave Vedder, who suggests the book because “it conveys a simple method to create an attitude and culture to inspire people and teams to high-performance levels.”
+A suggestion from Clare Schaeffer, Electrical Product Manager, who suggests the book because “it conveys a simple method to create an attitude and culture to inspire people and teams to high-performance levels.”

 According to its description, the book will teach readers three very practical secrets about leading others – and explain why these techniques continue to work so well.